Lani Tupu: Career

-Mario Gaoa a Niu FM radio host and star of the Naked Samoans theatre company describes Tupu as one of three godfathers of Pacific theatre along with Jay Laga'aia and Nathaniel Lees.
+Tupu established Screen Actors Studio in the late 1990s, and has worked as an acting coach at Toi Whakaari in Wellington, and Sydney's National Institute of Dramatic Art (NIDA).
+He also performs voice work, including on SBS.
+Mario Gaoa a Niu FM radio host and star of the Naked Samoans theatre company describes Tupu as one of three godfathers of Pacific theatre, along with Jay Laga'aia and Nathaniel Lees.